 Add Built-Ins to Work In Storage

 Maximize functionality in even the smallest living room with built-in storage.
 Flanking a fireplace with custom- or ready-made bookcases lends a classic look while making the most of the space you have.
-Highlight the architectural addition with a cheery paint color, like the dreamy blue used in this small space featured in HGTV Magazine.
+Highlight the architectural addition with a cheery paint color, like the dreamy powder blue used in this small space.

 Belly Up to the Bar

 Wet bars were a must-have for living rooms a few decades ago but bar carts, with their streamlined mobility, are having their moment now.
 Invite guests to help themselves at a well-stocked bar.
 Providing an assortment of sodas as mixers, spirits — gin, vodka, rum and whiskey — and liqueurs — vermouth, orange liqueur and bitters — will ensure anyone can mix up their favorite cocktail.